Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

 where the uncertainty arising from foreground templates exceeds the statistical one.
+It is compatible with the value from \citetalias{Beringue:2025}, $1.34^{+0.57}_{-0.71}\,\mu\text{K}^2$.
 When marginalising over the foreground modelling, the result is consistent with zero at the $1.4\sigma$ level, with an upper-limit of $A_\mathrm{kSZ} < 2.79\muK^2$ (95\% CL).